-Arizona’s corrections department said in a statement that it followed protocol in Wood’s execution, re-affirming his “deep sedation” seven times before he was pronounced dead.
+The Corrections Department said it followed protocol, affirming Wood’s “deep sedation” seven times before he was pronounced dead.

-Aside from snoring, he did not make grimaces or otherwise move, the corrections department said.
+Aside from snoring, he did not grimace or otherwise move, the department said.

-Troy Hayden, a media witness from KSAZ, told reporters the execution was difficult to watch.
+Hayden, a media witness from KSAZ-TV in Phoenix, told reporters the execution was difficult to watch.
 He likened Wood’s breathing to a “fish gulping for air.”

 “It was tough for everybody in that room,” he said.